microbiome/course_2021_radboud/install.md

        BiocManager::install(bioc_pkg_to_be_installed, ask = F)
     }

-Now all required packages are installed, so let’s load them into session.
+Now all required packages are installed, so let’s load them into the session.
 Some function names occur in multiple packages.
 That is why miaverse’s packages mia and miaViz are prioritized.
-Packages that are loaded before have higher priority.
+Packages that are loaded first have higher priority.

     # Reorders bioc packages, so that mia and miaViz are first
     bioc_pkg <- c(bioc_pkg[ bioc_pkg %in% c("mia", "miaViz") ], bioc_pkg[ !bioc_pkg %in% c("mia", "miaViz") ] )